enatega/food-delivery-multivendor/README.md

-Our Enatega Multi-vendor food delivery solution is perfect for customers looking to deploy a readymade and easy to use platform for their food delivery and logistics business.
-Just like foodpanda and ubereats, our solution can incorporate multiple restaurants as well as restaurants that operate in multiple locations.
-With access to the admin panel and separate applications for customers and riders, you can use this solution to create your own foodpanda clone instantaneously.
+The Enatega Multi vendor food delivery system is perfect for customers looking to deploy a readymade and easy to use food ordering platform for their own food delivery and logistics business.
+Just like foodpanda and ubereats, our food delivery system can incorporate multiple restaurants as well as restaurants that operate in multiple locations.
+With access to the admin panel and separate applications for customers and riders, you can use this solution to create your own online food ordering and order/delivery management system instantaneously.

-<b>Our solution is open source but the backend and API are proprietary, and can be obtained via paid license.</b>
+Our solution is open source but the backend and API are proprietary, and can be obtained via paid license.

 <!-- Add a horizontal rule for separation -->
 <hr/>